 Dear Satchel, a Labrador mix, was found as a stray and ended up in a shelter.
 She had been lost long enough that most of her skin had the appearance of scar tissue from all the damage done while on her own.
 After spending two months waiting to be adopted and finding no takers, the shelter felt that she was unadoptable and contacted Old Dog Haven for help.
 Poor Satchel was brought out to us, and she was just terrified: Shaking in fear the entire time, she huddled in a corner and would not give eye contact.
 We sat on the floor and cooed at her.
 Waiting – for we knew despite the work still needed, she was ours.

 It’s been a tough journey.
 ‘Sweetie’ as we call her because she is inherently so, continued tearing at her skin enough to cause wounds on top of wounds, despite the good work started at the shelter.
 Now that she’s in our ODH Final Refuge home, she’s seen a skin specialist and been given antibiotics and allergy medications along with frequent special baths – oh, did we mention Sweetie is afraid of water?
 Our dear girl has been able to finally settle and grow hair where there wasn’t any.
 All because of Old Dog Haven’s belief that old dogs need a chance.

 Sweetie continues to build on hope and trust.
-Slowly, she is integrating into our large, furry brood (funny girl, she loves our old blind teacup poodle winding his way underneath her).
+Slowly, she is integrating into our large, furry brood (funny girl, she loves our old blind teacup poodle winding his way underneath her long legs).
 With the help of my dog-savvy teenage grandson, she’s overcoming her deep fear of young men.
 And she’s as crazy about us as we are about her.
 While Sweetie may never be able to let go of her terrible fears, and she might never be completely trusting – she has a scar across her shoulders that looks like some leash had been left to embed itself into her skin.
 But for us, to see her wiggling like her front and back are going to fly apart when she sees us, it’s all worthwhile.